sdondley/ClimateChangeChat/about.md

 * share ideas and notes with other easily and quickly
 * keep track of shit

-# The tech under the hood
+# The Tech under the Hood
 * all content is published to github to a publicly available repo
     * people can go to github and suggest edits
 * all new content is publshed with custom vim maps